adityaarc/hclcca/README.md

 # HCL CCA FAN ENGAGEMENT
-REPOSITORY FOR PAGES OF HCL CRICKET AUSTRALIA HACKATHON PAGES
+REPOSITORY FOR PAGES OF HCL CRICKET AUSTRALIA HACKATHON PAGES This Repo Contains only the Frontend Part of the Website

 1) LOGIN PAGE : https://adityaarc.github.io/hclcca/   ( index.html  ||   login.css  )